Shamnad-s/Mechine-test-Backend/README.md

 npm i Create one file name as ".env" and add the below contents

-PORT = 3000 // Port for run the server
+PORT = 4000 // Port for run the server
+start the server
+npm start